wutron/dlcpar/EXAMPLES.md

 This creates the files `0.dlcdp{.info,.lct.tree,.lct.recon,.lct.order}`.

-By default, `dlcpar ilp` uses the CBC solver provided by PuLP with no time or memory limit.
+By default, `dlcpar ilp` uses the CBC solver provided by PuLP with no time or memory limit and with the solver's default number of threads.
 To set the solver and its parameters:

-    --solver <solver> -t <time limit> -m <mem limit>
+    --solver <solver> -t <time limit> -m <mem limit> -T <number of threads>

-Foe example, to use the CPLEX solver with a time limit of 24 hours and memory limit of 8GB:
+For example, to use the CPLEX solver with a time limit of 24 hours, a memory limit of 8 GB, and 8 threads:

-    --solver CPLEX_PY -t 86400 -m 8192
+    --solver CPLEX_PY -t 86400 -m 8192 -T 8

 ### Use heuristic search